Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Cats need dessert too!

 Mix milk, yogurt, mayonnaise, and syrup together well.
 Bring 1 cup water to boil and mix in Knox gelatin.
 Set aside.
 Mix egg yolk with small amount of milk mixture and beat well.
 Add gelatin and water to milk mixture and beat well.
-Add in egg yolk mixture and beat well.
-Pour into Tupperware or like bowl (with cover) and set in refrigerator.
-Pudding will last for two weeks covered in refrigerator.

 Very rich in calcium, this pudding can be used as a supplement for kittens, from birth on, sick cats, and show cats to put on weight.
 Several veterinarians have approved this recipe as being balanced and nutritious.